15 Effective B2B Customer Acquisition Strategies

 - create content (various types – videos, blog posts, webinars, etc.),

 - measure the results,

 - recycle the content to revive the topic after some time.

 Positive testimonials and customer reviews can also work as a teaser to attract B2B customers.
 They will be more willing to trust a company with heaps of satisfied clients than a no-name one without any proven sales or loyal customer base.

 This is the reason behind the widely used practice of putting testimonials on landing pages (which you can create with the Landingi platform).
 They are incredibly efficient and profoundly impact the customer’s final decision.
 Therefore, you should gather positive feedback from your existing clients, as it will facilitate you acquiring new ones.

-Therefore, you should also check, which rating platform mentions your business, and encourage satisfied customers to give positive feedback about your company.
+- Rating platforms, such as G2, Capterra, or Trustpilot, gather customer feedback about all kinds of companies.
 Potentially interested customers will definitely look into these platforms to check your business reputation, so you should not miss out on them.

-Another highly efficient form of customer review is a case study elaborated together with a given customer.
+- Another highly efficient example of customer review is a case study created together with a given customer.
 Such a solution is mutually beneficial – your business will have an indisputable piece of evidence that your offer is stellar, and the customer will be able to reach a new audience.